 Mentz dated the tablets in the sixth century AD, but it should be more convenient to speak of a period between the second and the sixth century, because of some Christian features in the texts.

 It shows the systematic structure of the notes that had to be learned.
-They form a welcome quantity of information to complete our knowledge about stenography in the Roman Empire and its second main language: Greek.
+They form a welcome quantity of information to complete our knowledge about Greek stenography—other tablets with signs had been found earlier already.

 Line 1 απ επ ηπ ιπ οπ υπ ωπ ουπ αψ